Celebrating a decade of humanitarian research, teaching and learning

 "The richest part of being involved in research at HCRI is the opportunity to consider questions from so many different angles, as colleagues have such wide interests and varied disciplinary backgrounds.
 Being surrounded by such vibrant and interesting researchers (especially as a clinician) challenges the notion of a competitive academic environment into a feeling that we are all much stronger when we collaborate and learn from one another."Dr Anisa Jafar / Academic Clinical Fellow and PhD candidate

-Over the next year, HCRI will hold a range of events celebrating its 10-year anniversary, including a screening of the 2017 film Pili, about a HIV-positive woman living in Tanzania.
-We will also be involved with the University's Making A Difference awards.
+HCRI held a range of events which celebrated its 10-year anniversary, including a screening of the 2017 film Pili, about a HIV-positive woman living in Tanzania.
+We were also involved with the University's Making A Difference awards.

-You can see a full list of upcoming events at HCRI on the Events page.
+You can see a full list of upcoming and past events at HCRI on the Events page.